Outsourcing Technical Debt Retirement Projects

 Contract restrictions can lead to technical debt

-Last updated on July 8th, 2021 at 01:42 pm
+Last updated on March 22nd, 2018 at 11:18 pm

-When the owner of an asset, especially a software asset, contracts to provide a capability to a customer incorporating a use of that asset, contract restrictions can lead to technical debt.
-The work involved might require modification or enhancement of that asset.
-When the contract permits such work without transferring ownership of the asset itself, performing it is relatively straightforward.
-But complications can arise unless the contractor can perform the work in a manner compatible with any pre-existing or anticipated future other uses of the asset.
-Even so, some contract restrictions can cause the owner of the asset to incur technical debt.
+When the owner of an asset, especially a software asset, contracts to provide a capability to a customer incorporating a use of that asset, the work involved might require modification or enhancement of that asset.
+When the contract permits such work, without transferring ownership of the asset itself, performing it is relatively straightforward, provided the work can be done in a manner compatible with any pre-existing or anticipated future other uses of the asset.
+But some contract restrictions can cause the owner of the asset to incur technical debt.

 A power adaptor/converter for international travelers with U.S. standard equipment.